-To say 2020 has been an unusual and confusing year is an understatement.
+To say the COVID-19 pandemic has been an unusual and confusing time is an understatement.
 As travel plans were canceled, many travelers turned to travel insurance and were surprised when they were unable to claim their trip cancellations due to COVID-19.

 Find information on our recommended travel insurance provider, including contact information and quote forms here.

 Though it might sound obvious, make sure to carefully review any policy you are considering.
 The policy spells out exactly what is covered and will list explicit exclusions.
 If you have a very specific scenario that you are seeking coverage for, then call the insurance provider and talk to them.
 If you don’t understand the policy fully and want clarification, ask the insurance provider, and yes they do answer the phone most of the time!

 Be aware of standard exclusions.

 Travel insurers do not consider travel warnings a valid cancellation reason.
 Another standard exclusion are pandemics (as many of us had to learn this year).